Losant/losant-docs/docs/workflows/logic/jwt-create.md

 The JWT: Create Node has one optional output field.
 The `Destination Path` field takes a [payload path](/workflows/accessing-payload-data/#payload-paths).
 If it is defined and the JWT successfully created, it will be added to your payload at said path, otherwise an error object will be there.

+Please note that an `iat` or `issued at time` value will be included on the payload, and does modify the Web Token string.

 ## Options

 If any of these options are given in the `JSON Template` field, they will **not** be overwritten by these options.
 These options are your defaults.